 Easton lingered at the door.
 His breath left a faint ‘oh’ of condensation as he stared down the driveway.
 Nothing made any sense, he decided.
 It wasn’t like his mother to offer to drive home a friend, any friend.

 “Come away from the door,” his father called from the kitchen.
 “Your Mom will be back soon.”

 But his mother.
 What was with her tonight?
 He asked himself over and over.
 She barely touched her food, twirling her pasta mindlessly on her fork, eyes trained on the new girl.
-When Easton would make a joke, Lillian would change the subject, pressing questions to Emileigh that riled Easton’s insides into knots that made him feel uneasy.
+When Easton would make a joke, Lillian would change the subject, pressing questions to Emileigh riling Easton’s insides into knots that made him feel uneasy.